Amy McGrath: Return to the United States (2011–2017)

 In 2011, McGrath returned to the United States and was assigned as a congressional fellow for Representative Susan Davis's office in Washington, D.C., as a defense and foreign affairs advisor for a year.
 Davis was chair and ranking member on the Subcommittee on Military Personnel of the House Armed Services Committee.

 From 2012 to 2014, McGrath worked at the Headquarters Marine Corps in The Pentagon, as a Marine Corps liaison to the Department of State and the United States Agency for International Development.

-From 2014 to 2017, McGrath taught as a senior political science instructor at the United States Naval Academy.
+From 2014 to 2017, McGrath served as a senior political science instructor at the United States Naval Academy.

-After reaching her 20-year service mark, McGrath retired from the armed forces on June 1, 2017, at the rank of lieutenant colonel.
+After reaching the 20-year service mark, McGrath retired from the armed forces on June 1, 2017, at the rank of lieutenant colonel.

 2018 U.S. House campaign

-On August 1, 2017, McGrath announced that she was running for the United States House of Representatives from Kentucky's 6th congressional district as a Democrat in the 2018 election against incumbent Representative Andy Barr, a Republican.
+On August 1, 2017, McGrath announced she was running for the United States House of Representatives from Kentucky's 6th congressional district as a Democrat in the 2018 election against incumbent representative Andy Barr, a Republican.
 McGrath's campaign announcement video attracted national attention.

-McGrath said that she saw former Representative Ben Chandler, Barr's Democratic predecessor, speak at the Naval Academy, and she had reached out to him for help when she began considering running for election.
+McGrath said that she saw former representative Ben Chandler, Barr's Democratic predecessor, speak at the Naval Academy and she had reached out to him for help when she began considering running for election.

-In response to concerns that she would not represent rural voters well, McGrath set up multiple field offices in less populated areas of Kentucky to reach rural voters.
+To focus on rural voters, McGrath set up multiple field offices in less populated areas of Kentucky.
 The Democratic Congressional Campaign Committee (DCCC) supported McGrath's opponent in the primary.
 McGrath was endorsed by Representative Seth Moulton, Senator Kirsten Gillibrand, VoteVets.org, a veterans political action committee (PAC), and With Honor, a veterans PAC.

 McGrath won the Democratic Party primary on May 22, 2018.
 She defeated Jim Gray, the mayor of Lexington, and a well-known figure who was one of the first openly gay Kentuckians elected to public office.
 She won all 18 rural counties in the district with the exception of Fayette County.
 After the win, Gray endorsed McGrath, as did the DCCC via their Red to Blue campaign.
 Former Vice President Joe Biden called to congratulate McGrath.

 In the November 2018 general election, McGrath was defeated by Barr.
 He won 51% of the vote to McGrath's 47.8%.